ulissigroup/F22-06-325/f22-06-325/intro.md

 # Introduction

 This jupyter book will provide all of the content for the course.
-It will also contain references and links to
+It will also contain references and links to other resources and additional materials.

 We will do some things a bit differently from 06-262, so please take a few moments to check out the [syllabus](syllabus.html) and the [software environment](software.html) sections.